Dawe000/PyHard/README.md

 # PyHard Ecosystem - Complete Documentation

 A comprehensive crypto wallet ecosystem that makes blockchain accessible to non-technical users through gasless transactions, QR code payments, social features, and family banking.
+Users can start using PyHard without any crypto wallet - just sign up with email or social accounts and embedded wallets are created automatically.
 Built on Arbitrum with PYUSD integration.

 ## 🚀 Ecosystem Overview